 - Connect with a practitioner such as a psychologist or counsellor.
 There is a lot to be gained from speaking to a professional about being a mum & coping with this dramatic change in hormones & life.

 - If your stress incontinence has not improved over 4-8 weeks with the above strategies, I recommend you see a Women’s Health Physiotherapist.
-To find a reliable Physio in Australia click here.
+Find out how to work with me here!

 I hope this information reassures you that you will be able to jump, skip & run without leakage in the not so distant future.
 All you need to do is start implementing the above strategies & commit to them.
 When symptoms resolve, continue your pelvic floor exercises & gradually re-introduce high impact exercise.